krishnamohanathota/ReactJS/03-LAYING-FOUNDATION/03-01-LAYING/ReadMe.md

 - JSX is a JavaScript syntax extension
 - JSX is not a necessity to write React applications.
 It is just a convenient tool that helps to write React code faster
 - We can write React without JSX, but JSX makes React a lot more elegant
-- JSX is closer to JavaScript than to HTML
-- JSX is not part of React.
-It is a separate project called Babel
 - JSX is a convention to merge HTML and JavaScript together
 - JSX is HTML like syntax that gets transformed to lightweight JavaScript objects
 - JSX produces ReactElements